 Mengly is plating up Siem Reap’s most stunning Cambodian food.
 Yet while it looks rather avant-garde at first glance, it’s actually very traditional at heart.
 It’s also coming out of a very rustic kitchen in the old wooden house on a dusty street that serves as Pou Restaurant and Bar.

-Incidentally, ‘Pou’ means ‘uncle’ in the Khmer language.
+‘Pou’ means ‘uncle’ in the Khmer language.
 ‘Father’, ‘Brother’ and ‘Sister’ are often used in restaurant names to evoke a sense of hospitality, familiarity and warmth, in the same way Cambodians call older women ‘aunty’, older men ‘uncle’, and so on.
 It’s an unlikely name for an eatery operated by a chef in his twenties – even if that chef is cooking with fire on a clay brazier of the kind his mum, grandma and ancestors before them used.

 As a young Cambodian chef cooking local food, Mengly’s success has been rapid, although not surprising, considering his good-looking plates with their grids of sauce and licks of colour, and delicious flavours to boot.
 I’ve been eating at Pou since it opened, taking my Cambodia culinary tour groups there and often including it in the bespoke itineraries I craft for clients, so in some ways I feel like a proud aunty.
 I can’t wait to see what he does next.

 As with the women from Embassy, I sat down to chat to chef Mengly earlier this year for our DestinAsian magazine story on New Cambodian Cuisine.
 Below, you’ll find the out-takes from that interview.
+For more interviews with chefs from Cambodia and beyond see our Local Knowledge series of interviews with local experts and insiders from around the world.

 The Cambodian Chef Cooking Local Food For People Who Travel for Food – Meet Chef Mork Mengly